How to Build a Talent Pipeline

 Wooden blocks connecting with a people icon on a gray background selective focus.
 Talent pipeline concept.

 If you wait until you have an open position to start looking for candidates to interview, you’re already behind the eight-ball.
-With this kind of reactive approach to hiring, positions sit open longer, and productivity suffers.
+In our experience, a reactive approach to hiring not only leads to positions staying vacant longer but also reduces productivity.

 A ‘talent pipeline’ describes an approach to hiring that involves cultivating a pool of high-quality applicants the company may one day want to hire.
 These candidates may or may not be linked to a specific position.

-Building a talent pipeline is an active recruiting strategy rather than a passive one, meaning you take steps to attract talent on an ongoing basis, not just when you have positions you need to fill.
+Building a talent pipeline is an active recruiting strategy rather than a passive one.
+This means you take steps to attract talent continuously, not just when you have positions you need to fill.

 Any business or organization can use the talent pipeline strategy.
 However, it should be tailored to your specific needs and business goals, just as your marketing strategy is tied to your unique sales goals.